opencast/opencast/docs/guides/developer/docs/modules/admin-ui/style/navigation.md

 ## Navigation Tab

-The section navigation tab is placed for a user to easily access other sections of the Admin UI software easily.
+The section navigation tab is placed on the left side of the viewing area for a user to easily access other sections of the Admin UI.

 <div class="row-flex">
   <img src="../../../../img/navigation-1.png" alt="Navigation Menu Hidden" />